Crockpot Vegetarian Chili

 Easy slow cooker recipes are essentially one-pot meals, meaning less dishes and less clean up for you.

-This healthy recipe makes a lot, so it’s perfect for easy entertaining, feeding a crowd, or to freeze extra servings for lunch or dinner another day
+This nourishing recipe makes a lot, so it’s perfect for easy entertaining, feeding a crowd, or to freeze extra servings for lunch or dinner another day

 How to Use & Serve Slow Cooker Vegan Chili